Electric machine: Reluctance machines

 Reluctance machines have no windings on the rotor, only a ferromagnetic material shaped so that "electromagnets" in stator can "grab" the teeth in rotor and advance it a little.
 The electromagnets are then turned off, while another set of electromagnets is turned on to move rotor further.
 Another name is step motor, and it is suited for low speed and accurate position control.
 Reluctance machines can be supplied with permanent magnets in the stator to improve performance.
 The "electromagnet" is then "turned off" by sending a negative current in the coil.
 When the current is positive the magnet and the current cooperate to create a stronger magnetic field which will improve the reluctance machine's maximum torque without increasing the currents maximum absolute value.

 Polyphase AC machines

-The armature of polyphase electric machines includes multiple windings powered by the AC currents offset one from another by equal phasor angles.
+The armature of polyphase electric machines includes multiple windings powered by the alternating currents offset one from another by equal phasor angles.
 The most popular are the 3 phase machines, where the windings are (electrically) 120° apart.

 The 3-phase machines have major advantages of the single-phase ones: